-TWO years of residing in Horsham has convinced Tessa Borchard that living in regional area is a good lifestyle choice.
+TWO years of residing in Horsham has convinced Tessa Borchard that living regionally is a good lifestyle choice.

-For now she's happy living in Horsham, but like many residents she has ideas on how it can be made a better place to live.
+Like many residents, she's happy living in Horsham, and has ideas on how it can be made better.

 The Horsham College biology, psychology and general science teacher, 24, is nearing the end of her placement as part of the Teach For Australia initiative.